gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 Cantillon had already anticipated Keynes on unemployment.
-Those arguing against the possibility of involuntary unemployment had argued that workers would be paid their marginal product, which, naturally, would keep their wages adjusted to any level of business activity:
+Those arguing against the possibility of involuntary unemployment had argued that workers would be paid their marginal product, which, naturally, would keep their wages adjusted to any level of business activity.
+But Shackle notes that the uncertain nature of the future makes such perfect adjustment highly improbable:

 "For how can he know what is their marginal product, when he cannot know at what price he will be able to sell what they produce?"
 (2014: 48)

-"In the ever-changing world which Marshall pointed to, the representation of a firms market by a demand-curve is no more than an aid to thought.
-It has invaluable suggestions to make" (2014: 17)
+Shackle also noted the supply-and-demand curves are not real-world objects that businesses can use to determine where to set a price:

-## The Business World
+"In the ever-changing world which Marshall pointed to, the representation of a firms market by a demand-curve is no more than an aid to thought."
+(2014: 17)

 Quite in contrast to the picture of business "activity" (or, rather, the passive lack of any genuine activity on the part of business people) offered by